Pātai? The answer to some of our frequently asked questions are below.

-As with any savings scheme, there will be costs incurred for managing Whai Rawa.
-These include Manager’s and Administration Manager’s fees; Trustee fees; Expenses of the Trust/Other fees.
+As with any investment, there will be costs incurred for managing Whai Rawa.
+These include Manager and Administration Manager’s fees; Trustee fees; Expenses of the Trust/Other fees.

 Any fees or costs not paid by Te Rūnanga or any other third party will be met by the Whai Rawa Unit Trust and charged to Members’ accounts.
 Specific costs connected to fund management services for the Whai Rawa Unit Trust are charged to the Scheme and thereby funded by members.
 See more information here.